AdrianMeronk

 In December 2023, Adrian Meronk was named by his peers as the 2023 DP World Tour Player of the Year following his outstanding efforts and two victories.

-Meronk admits he discussed his decision at length with friends and family, but he is extremely happy he made it.
+Meronk admits he discussed his decision at length with friends and family, and is extremely happy he made it.

-It also helps that he feels so at home with his Cleeks GC colleagues, including skipper Martin Kaymer.
+Meronk feels at home with his Cleeks GC colleagues, including skipper Martin Kaymer.
 Meronk adds: “All the guys are very easy going and I love spending time with them.
 Martin is a great role model and a great guy to be with.”

 Meronk finished a respectable 17th on the overall points list in 2024, including a second place in Houston.